josedv82/R_Intro_Workshop/README.md

 <br>

-# Looking at your data
+# Familiarise yourself with the data

 The next two functions will let you have a quick look at your data.
 However, they return objects that are hard to manipulate for futher analysis.
 They are just useful to familiarise yourself with the data you are about to work with.